 Business Cash Advance Broker

 For companies who don’t have good credit, need financing fast, and are good at managing their finances, a cash advance may be the only option to access needed capital.
-Alternative lenders look at your revenues and cash flow more than your credit scores, and a merchant cash advance broker can help you access capital based upon the funds in your credit card merchant account, even if you have a weaker credit profile — but it is usually pretty expensive.
+Alternative lenders look at revenues and cash flow more than personal or business credit scores.
+A broker that offers merchant cash advances can help you access capital based upon the funds in your credit card merchant account, even if you have a weaker credit profile — but it is usually pretty expensive.

 Do You Need a Business Loan Broker?

 Business loan brokers may offer benefits worth considering.
 Their expert guidance can assist you, not only in understanding your funding options but also in finding lenders (or funding solutions) you couldn’t have found on your own.
 Even a small reduction in your APR can have big savings in the long run.

 A broker can also save you time.
 Do you have days to spend looking for the best financing deal out there?
 Probably not.
 But a broker already has those relationships established and can help you identify the best deal and apply for a loan in less time than it would have taken you on your own.
 If you needed the money yesterday, a broker will know how to push your application through faster so you get access to cash sooner.

 And because business loan brokers are familiar with the small business lending environment, they know what lenders look for.
 They can look at your business credit and personal credit score before you apply so that you know the likelihood of being approved.
 They can advise you to choose the best financing for your business’ situation.

 How to Pick the Best Business Loan Broker

 Don’t be shy about asking brokers lots of questions.
-They are there to serve you, and you want to ensure that they’re the right fit for your specific needs as a borrower.
+Brokers are there to serve you, and you want to ensure that they’re the right fit for your specific needs as a borrower.

 Where Did They Get Their Business Loan Broker Training?